RIT-MESH/The-Cisco-IoT-Advantage-for-System-Engineers/README.md

 # The-Cisco-IoT-Advantage-for-System-Engineers
-# Cisco IoT Advantage for System Engineers (700‑841 IOTASE) – Study Guide

-> **Purpose** — This README condenses the official blueprint and recommended study areas for Cisco’s *IoT Advantage for System Engineers* certification exam (700‑841 IOTASE).
-Use it as a quick‑reference when planning your learning path or curating exam‑prep resources.
+> **Purpose** — Use it as a quick‑reference when planning your learning path or curating exam‑prep resources.

 ---